 This section introduces the concept of atomic orbitals and develops a deeper understanding of electron configurations linked to the periodic table.

 The central role of electrons in ionic and covalent bonding is then studied.
-The important role of molecules is studied, including an explanation of polarity and intermolecular forces.
-Finally, this section looks at how bonding and structure contribute to properties of substances.
+The important role of arners should be able to demons

 2.2.1 Electron structure